opensuiwallet/chrome-kit-docs/docs/Customize/hooks-only.md

 }
 ```

-For your wallet-select modal component, let's just call it WalletSelector.

-You can use `select` method from `useWallet` hook to connect the one of the SUI wallets.
+Using `select` method from `useWallet` hook to connect the one of the SUI wallets for your wallet-select modal component.

 ```
 import { useWallet } from "@opensui/wallet-kit";

 function WalletSelector() {
   const {
-    select, // select
+    select,

-    configuredWallets, // default wallets
+    // default wallets
+    configuredWallets,

+    // Sui-standard wallets detected from browser
+    detectedWallets,

-    detectedWallets, // Sui-standard wallets detected from browser env allAvailableWallets, // all the installed Sui-standard wallets } = useWallet();
+     // all the installed Sui-standard wallets
+    allAvailableWallets,
+  } = useWallet();

   return [...configuredWallets, ...detectedWallets].map((wallet) => (
     <button
       key={wallet.name}
       onClick={() => {
-        // check if user installed the wallet if (!wallet.installed) {
+        // if user has not install the wallet, provide a guiding  to install if (!wallet.installed) {
-          // do something like guiding users to install return;
+          //...
+          return;
         }
         select(wallet.name);